jdieramon/jdieramon.github.io/pages/events.md

   - Direction of the Final Master Degree thesis "Dashboard development for genomic data magement in the Fagaceae family" by **Rafael Postigo Luque**.
 Máster en Transformación Digital en el Sector Agroalimentario y Forestal.
 Córdoba SEP 23.
   - Direction of the Final Degree thesis “Nucleotide Composition and Gene Structure in the Cultivated Chickpea Genome” by **David Carrera Natera**.
 Dept. Genetics, University of Cordoba.
   - In connection with my participation in the ['Smart Agrifood AI Congress'](https://www.openaiagrifood.com/), I have made some statements to the local press [here](https://www.eldiadecordoba.es/cordoba/cordoba-epicentro-innovacion-agroalimentaria-inteligencia-artificial_0_2002407287.html) and [here](https://www.diariocordoba.com/agricultura-medio-ambiente/2024/09/19/expertos-fian-futuro-sector-agrario-108312176.html).
-  - Moderator of the panel discussion 'Artificial Intelligence in the Agri-food Chain and Food Experience’. ['Smart Agrifood AI Congress'](https://www.openaiagrifood.com/), Córdoba 19-20 SEP.
+  - Chair of the panel discussion 'Artificial Intelligence in the Agri-food Chain and Food Experience’. ['Smart Agrifood AI Congress'](https://www.openaiagrifood.com/), Córdoba 19-20 SEP.

 * Jul